8 Times You Need to Use Your Emergency Brake—and 3 Times You Don’t

 The classic and most obvious time to use your emergency brake is when you need to park your car on an incline.
 Whether you leave your car facing uphill or downhill, you will want to use the emergency brake to ensure you don’t find your vehicle at the bottom of the hill!

-Don’t miss these wet weather driving tips.
+Don’t miss these tips for driving in the rain.

 When parking on flat ground